 - Use plenty of shaving cream

-- Always shave against hair growth
+- Always shave in the direction of hair growth

 - Always use a sharp razor

 - Moisturize immediately afterwards.
-Chiu recommends lotions with soothing ingredients like oatmeal (we like Aveeno Daily Moisturizing Lotion With Oat For Dry Skin or First Aid Beauty Ultra Repair® Cream Intense Hydration).
+Chiu recommends lotions with soothing ingredients like oatmeal (we like Aveeno Daily Moisturizing Lotion With Oat For Dry Skin or First Aid Beauty Ultra Repair Cream Intense Hydration).